toydotgame/toydotgame.net/README.txt

 * make

 And additionally the Gems:
-$	gem install jeyll bundler
+$	gem install jekyll bundler github-pages
+$	bundle install

+Then to run:
+$	bundle exec jekyll serve -qlP 8080